 Home

 Fig. 24

-1. The mini-truck system you got is very easy to plumb.
-It consists of a reservoir, pump, steering box and cooler.
-A quick description of how the fluid flows: The reservoir feeds the pump low pressure oil via an oil resistant hose from the large nipple on the reservoir.
-This hose connects to the large hose barb on the pump.
-The pump increases the pressure to 1050 PSI and sends the now pressurized oil via a high pressure hose to the inlet of the steering box.
+2. The mini-truck/Saganaw system you now have is very easy to plumb.
+It consists of a pump/reservoir, steering box and cooler.
+A quick description of how the fluid flows: The reservoir feeds the pump low pressure oil via an internal connection between the reservoir and pump.
+The pump increases the pressure to 1150 PSI and sends the now pressurized oil via a high pressure hose to the inlet of the steering box.
 If you are looking at the steering box from above as mounted on the frame it is the RIGHT side port.
 The pressurized oil does it's work then exits the box from the LEFT side port at low pressure via the large nipple, through the hose to the inlet of the cooler where it's cooled.
-It exits the cooler and returns to the reservoir via the smaller hose to the smaller nipple.
+It exits the cooler and returns to the reservoir via the smaller hose to the smaller nipple on the Saganaw pump.
+If you are not using a cooler it's even simpler.

+Home